opendatacube/datacube-explorer/README.md

 (You might already have one if you run datacube's integration tests)

-__Warning__ This test "datacube" will be dropped and recreated while running tests, so don't use it for anything else.
+__Warning__ All data in this database will be dropped while running tests.
+Use a separate one from your normal development db.